Capital Region ESD 113 is an approved provider for Washington State Approved Clock Hours.

 - Have specific goals, objectives, and agenda included with the application.

-- Be three hours or more in length.
+- Be one hour or more in length.

 - Be provided by a presenter who has the appropriate expertise in the subject area, field, or occupation and experience making presentations.